 - chills;

-- difficulty swallowing or difficulty opening the mouth.
+- difficulty swallowing or opening the mouth.

 How to prevent pulpitis?